Categories

 Zac’s favorite Camping Card Game:

-Skip-bo – 20-30 minutes
+SKIP-BO – 20-30 minutes

 This game is a very simple card game with just a few rules and is simple enough that if you can count to 12, you can play.